 Epidemiology and pathogenesis

 A female has approximately a 1 in 72 lifetime risk (1.6%) of developing ovarian cancer, with the majority of affected women developing epithelial tumors.
 Each of the histologic variants of epithelial tumors is distinct with unique molecular features.
 As a group of malignancies, epithelial tumors of the ovary have a peak incidence in women in their sixties, although age at presentation can range across the extremes of adult life, with cases being reported in women in their twenties to nineties.
 Each histologic subtype of ovarian cancer likely has its own associated risk factors.
 Serous cancer, the most common type of epithelial ovarian cancer, is seen with increased frequency in women who are nulliparous or have a history of use of talc agents applied to the perineum; other risk factors include obesity and probably hormone replacement therapy.
 Protective factors include the use of oral contraceptives, multiparity, and breast-feeding.
-These protective factors are thought to work through suppression of ovulation and perhaps the associated reduction of ovulation associated inflammation of the ovarian ...
+These protective factors are thought to work through suppression of ovulation and perhaps the associated reduction of ovulation associated ...